Category:

 Are there other cities in Colorado that have adopted similar energy standards?

 (John) Yes, performance standards have been popping up across the state.
 Aspen, Boulder, and Fort Collins have all recently passed building performance standards ordinances.
-Each has similar goals to Energize Denver but has its own nuances and compliance paths.
+Each has similar goals to Energize Denver but have their own nuances and compliance paths.

 In addition, similar legislation has been passed nationwide in states such as California, Maryland, and Washington, and cities like Boston, New York City, Washington DC, and Seattle.
 CMTA is actively tracking the development of these standards since they are a natural fit with our historical expertise in high-performance buildings, LEED and WELL accreditation, and studies for decarbonization or electrification.
 In short, we’re excited to help owners understand what this means for them.
 This is where we thrive.